-Finally, suspected tainted property may be seized under a search warrant issued by a magistrate pursuant to Part 3-5.
-Such property must be returned after 14 days unless an application for a restraining order or forfeiture order is made with respect to it (section 260).
+Finally, suspected tainted personal property may be seized under a search warrant issued by a magistrate under Part 3-5.
+The property must be returned after 14 days unless an application for a restraining order or forfeiture order is made concerning it (section 260).

-22 Proceeds of serious crime
+Proceeds of serious crime